 Here's 5 Tips for Your Green Card Application

 Your life problems don’t face you one by one as you expect.
-Rather, they lunge at you out of the blue, and you have to get rid of a mess like playing whack-a-mole.
+Rather, they lunge at you out of the blue, and you have to get rid of a tangled mess like playing whack-a-mole.
 If you are under a Green Card application, you may be experiencing this chaos.
 It is already a handful to get through a Green Card application itself, but things get more complicated as other issues are intermingled together.
 That’s what we focus on in this article.
-We have picked up 5 tips for Green Card applications, especially when you have to juggle multiple issues at once, not just a Green Card application.
+We have picked up 5 tips for Green Card applications, especially when you have to juggle multiple life issues at once.

 1. Do not submit Form I-485 within 90 days of arrival to the U.S. if you are a non-immigrant visa holder.